 “COVID isn't going anywhere,” said public information officer Todd Naffziger.
 “It’s living within our workplaces.”

 For more information on county resources, visit sccgov.org/sites/covid19/Pages/home.aspx.

 To read the Town Crier’s coverage of the shelter-in-place revisions, click here.

 Want to read coverage of the early days of the shut-down?
-See more of our reporting at COVID-19 Updates for April 1-15: The early days of 'shelter-in-place' andCOVID-19 updates for April 16 - May 1: extending the shut-down
+See more of our reporting at COVID-19 updates for May and June: testing and preparing for summer, COVID-19 Updates for April 1-15: The early days of 'shelter-in-place' andCOVID-19 updates for April 16 - May 1: extending the shut-down